 - You’ve had that kind of close relationship with each and every living being at some time in previous lives, human or non-human.
 We haven’t always been in the physical form we are today.
 We haven’t always been the person that we are today.

-- If you have difficulty with that concept, feeling like you’ve been the same person in all previous lives, then recall emptiness and the lack of internet existence.
+- If you have difficulty with that concept, feeling like you’ve been the same person in all previous lives, then recall emptiness and the lack of inherent existence.
 That will help lessen that conception of a real me.

 - By using the example of your present parents, what you’ve observed of others’ parents, or caregivers, think of the kindness that has been shown to you since you’ve been an infant: giving to you physically, teaching you everything you know, etc… so that you grew up to be the person you are today.
 Think of their kindness.

-- As you feel the kindness of others, how you could not have stayed alive on your own without what others have done for you, then let arise very naturally, a wish to give them something in return; to repay that kindness in some way.
+- As you feel the kindness of others, how you could not have stayed alive on your own without what others have done for you, then let arise very naturally a wish to give them something in return, to repay that kindness in some way.

 - From there, let a feeling of affection arise in your heart, seeing all these living beings as lovable, as being worthy of affection.
-If its easier, you can think of them all in human form.
+If it’s easier, you can think of them all in human form.